NAMM 2026: New Synths, Cool DJ Gear, and Pro Audio Innovations

 Viscount Legend 70s MKII Stage Piano

-Viscount has announced the Legend 70s MKII, a refreshed version of its modular stage piano platform that’s set to be highlighted at NAMM 2026.
-Like the original Legend ’70s, the MKII keeps the modular concept — allowing interchangeable sound modules to be added or swapped — but upgrades the hardware with dual DSP cores, a new EPROM chip for more program memory, and refined controls.
-Two versions are planned: a Compact model with a Fatar TP/110 keybed and an Artist-W model featuring a wooden keybed, giving players options based on playability preferences and performance needs.
+Viscount has announced the Legend 70s MKII, an updated version of its modular stage piano platform built around swappable sound modules.
+The MKII upgrades the hardware with dual DSP cores, a new EPROM for more program memory, and comes in two versions: Compact (with a Fatar TP/110 keybed) and Artist-W (with a wooden keybed).

 More info about Viscount here